KiraCore/tools/valopers-query/README.md

 `
 python3 main.py
-`
+`\
-By default will try to parse jsons from kira/testnet directory and write 4 files with parsed kira address.
+By default will try to parse jsons from kira/testnet directory and write 4 files with parsed kira address.\

 `
 python3 main.py path_to_files
-`
+`\
 The app accept url or absolute path to the file location.
-It also accept several paths (url, local) as sequnce of argq
+It also accept several paths (url, local) as sequnce of args
 ### Example
 Input: